 “Top-performing SaaS companies can achieve a 40-50% contribution margin on their service offerings,” professional service consultancy ZS assures.

-Professional services make the most sense for business-to-business (B2B) subscriptions that are embedded into clients’ workflows.
+Including professional services in your business model makes the most sense for business-to-business (B2B) subscriptions that are embedded into clients’ workflows.
 In these situations, onboarding, integration, and implementation can all demand a level of expertise that a client and their team simply don’t have.

 If your subscription isn’t plug-and-play, charging for professional services that help businesses more quickly adopt and find success with your product or service means everybody wins.
-Your customers experience the benefits of your subscription more quickly, and you enjoy a new revenue stream.
+Your customers experience the benefits of your subscription more quickly, and you enjoy earnings from a new revenue model.

 6. Expand your customer support options